A SWEDISH LAPLAND STORY

 About Kalix

-Where the river meets the sea lays the small town of Kalix.
+Where the river meets the sea lies the small town of Kalix.
 Explore the archipelago and savour the famous Kalix Löjrom — the Caviar of Kalix — a prized delicacy that is healthy both for you and our nature, which is served at special occasions such as the Nobel banquet, royal weddings, and other celebrations.
 Don’t miss the Roe Safari, a safari like no other where you can taste the red gold of Kalix.

 Have a chat with the local tourist information for more insights heartoflapland.com